benhj/jasl/README.md

 real 1.1 -> b;
 bool true -> c;
 string "Hello!" -> d;
+byte 80 -> e;
-list [This is a list] -> e;
+list [This is a list] -> f;
-list [This is [a nested list] list] -> f;
+list [This is [a nested list] list] -> g;
 ```

-Above, I create six variables, an int, a real, a bool, a string and two lists the latter of which contains a nested list
+Above, I create seven variables, an int, a real, a bool, a string, a byte, and two lists the latter of which contains a nested list
 and store them in variables `a`, `b`, `c`, `d`, `e` and `f` respectively. ~~Note that in jasl, all variables are global.~~ This is no
 longer true.
 Variables are now scoped at the level of a given block or returnable function.